ParadigmCurrency/Paradigm/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the gupcoind tests manually, launch `src/test/test_gupcoin`.
+To run the paradigmd tests manually, launch `src/test/test_paradigm`.

-To add more gupcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more paradigmd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the gupcoin-qt tests manually, launch `src/qt/test/test_gupcoin-qt`
+To run the paradigm-qt tests manually, launch `src/qt/test/test_paradigm-qt`

-To add more gupcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more paradigm-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.